Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 * Edit config/server.sh
 * Review config/environments/production.rb.
 The serve_static_assets setting is known to cause troubles depending on what front-end server (nginx, apache, none) is used.

+## Update diaspora

+Change into the diaspora root folder and run

+        git pull origin
+        bundle install

+In order to apply any new schema always run

+        bundle exec rake db:migrate

 ## How We Do It